ekim493/cs1371-autograder/source/testers/README.md

 end
 ```
 The `TesterHelper.m` contains a `TesterHelper` class which contains static helper functions that can be used by any Tester.
 It currently contains the following checks:
-- checkCalls -> Check for banned functions and operations, or the inclusion of specific functions or oeprations.
+- checkAllEqual	-> Check and compare all solution variables against the student's.
+- checkCalls -> Check a function file's calls.
-- checkFilesClosed -> Check to make sure all files have been closed.
+- checkFilesClosed -> Check if all files have been properly closed.
-- checkImages -> Check two images against one another.
+- checkImages -> Check and compare an image against the solution's.
-- checkPlots -> Check two plots against one another.
+- checkPlots -> Check and compare a plot against the solution's.
-- toChar -> Turns any input into a character for display in Gradescope or other.
+- checkTxtFiles -> Check and compare a text file against the solution's.

 For full details, see file.
 ## Scoring Rubric Specifications